Rigid panel

 Rigid panel insulation, also referred to as continuous insulation, can be made from foam plastics such as polyurethane (PUR), polyisocyanurate (PIR), and polystyrene, or from fibrous materials such as fiberglass, rock and slag wool.
 Rigid panel continuous insulation is often used to provide a thermal break in the building envelope, thus reducing thermal bridging.

-Uses
+Application

 Where rigid panels are most often used: